nathancastelein/go-course-workflow/temporal/exercise0.md

 If you need to change the UI port, you can use `--ui-port 8233`.
 Same for the Temporal server with `--port 7233`.
+To enable broadcast, you can also use `--ui-ip 0.0.0.0`.

 You're now ready to work on your first workflows!